tripl-ai/arc/docs-src/content/tutorial/index.md

 ## Merging Data

 The real complexity with schema evolution comes with how to deal with fields which are added and removed.
 In the case of `green_tripdata` the main change over time is the change from giving specific pickup and dropoff co-ordinates (`pickup_longitude`, `pickup_latitude`, `dropoff_longitude`, `dropoff_latitude`) in the early datasets to only providing more generalised (and much more anonymous) `pickup_location_id` and `dropoff_location_id` geographic regions.
-The easiest way to deal with this is to use a `SQLTransform` and manually define the rules for each dataset before `UNION` the data together.
+The easiest way to deal with this is to use a `SQLTransform` and manually define the rules for each dataset before `UNION ALL` the data together.
 Create a file called `tutorial/job/1/trips.sql`:

 ```sql
 -- first schema 2013-08 to 2014-12